September Days: Events of September Days

 On September 16, the Ottoman divisions formally entered the city in a victory parade reviewed by Ottoman High Command.
 Baku would subsequently be proclaimed as the capital of the newly established Azerbaijani Republic.

 Estimates of the dead range from 10,000 to 30,000 Armenians.
 According to a special commission formed by the Armenian National Council, a total of 8,988 ethnic Armenians were massacred, among which were 5,248 Armenian inhabitants of Baku, 1,500 Armenian refugees from other parts of the Caucasus who were in Baku, and 2,240 Armenians whose corpses were found in the streets but whose identities were never established.The Armenian Genocide Museum provides an exact number of 29,063 for the number of dead in the massacres (from a total Armenian population of 88,673).
 Moreover, 9,000 young Armenians were sent into forced labor on the Mughan Steppe, however, only 400 returned.

+German reaction

+[It is] deeply shameful that the war situation forced us to cooperate with such beasts like the Turks and that we could not stand up to them in a way humanity would have compelled us to do...